mahmoudhassanamin/data-base-engine-BASH-project/README.md

 # HOW to run the program

-1 clone the file
+1 - clone the file

-2 chmod 777 *
+2 - chmod 777 *

-3 run this script
+3 - run this script

   ./myegle.sh

 and enjoy

-thanks
+Thanks